 Go ahead and take that art class you’ve been dreaming of, ask out that cute guy at your office, or go on a road trip adventure with your best friend.

 Developing a more positive mindset won’t feel natural at first.
 It might even seem a bit cheesy to you.
-But if you keep reaching for the positive, you will experience a radical mindset shift in the coming weeks.
+But if you keep reaching for the positive, you’ll experience a radical mindset shift in no time.

 What to Do If You Fail to Be More Positive